 In my case, as I am both British and Serbian, I can be in either of these two countries.
 When I decided to come to Serbia, it seemed that they had almost conquered the epidemic.
 The Serbian government re-opened everything and the life went back to some relative normality.
 Unfortunately, it didn’t last long and there is an increase in new coronavirus cases in Serbia now, hospitals are full again and a lot of people are dying.

 Nevertheless, I still think that the situation in Serbia is much better than in the UK.
 As I mentioned in my previous posts, there is no end to the epidemic in the UK.
 Additionally, the negative economic impact will fully show in the coming months, when a lot of currently furloughed people lose their jobs.

 TRAVEL TO HEATHROW AIRPORT

 While I looked forward to my travel to Belgrade, at the same time I was a bit apprehensive.
 Of course, it’s normal for everyone to feel apprehensive at the moment.
 I didn’t know what to expect and how my journey would go.
 As you will see, it was almost flawless.
 In fact, it was one of the easiest trips that I’ve ever made in my life because there were very few people around.

 I live in West Kensington in London and the best way for me to go to Heathrow is by tube.
 I normally take Piccadilly Line from Barons Court, the journey takes approximately half an hour.

 It was my first travel on the tube since December last year.
-Despite the fact that I am fully aware of the ongoing epidemic in the UK, I wasn’t really prepared to see the eerily empty Barons Court tube station.
-That station serves two tube lines and it’s normally busy, there is always someone of its platforms.
+Despite the fact that I am fully aware of an ongoing epidemic in the UK, I wasn’t really prepared to see the eerily empty Barons Court tube station.
+That station serves two tube lines and it’s normally busy, there is always someone on its platforms.

 But, as you can see in the photo below, there was no one this time.
 I was the only one there.